-Thank you to everyone who participated in our Community Engagement Sessions on November 23 (in-person) and 24 (online).
+Thank you to everyone who participated in our Community Engagement Sessions on November 23 (in-person), November 24 (online) and January 17 (in-person).
 The adjacent picture is an example of one of the community-generated site concepts from the November 23 session.
 The feedback we receive at this stage will be recorded in a “What We Heard” report.

 HomeEd is looking forward to being part of the Ogilvie Ridge community!
 We understand that you may have lots of questions about us, the development proposal and the process from here.
 Our community engagement program is designed to help answer these questions.

-The session will be an introduction to HomeEd and will also include information about the rezoning process.
-Attendees will have the opportunity to participate in an interactive, hands-on design exercise to explore how the site can be developed to meet the project goals.
-We look forward to meeting you and hearing your perspectives on the site development.
+In November 2022, and January 2023, we held community engagement sessions that were an introduction to HomeEd and included information about the rezoning process.
+Attendees had the opportunity to participate in an interactive, hands-on design exercise to explore how the site can be developed to meet the project goals.

 We look forward to meeting you soon!